Digicomlab/digicomlab.github.io/content/en/thesisgrant/theses/2026_valverdearcos.md

 ---

-title: "The TikTok News-Finds-Me Illusion"" "
+title: "The TikTok News-Finds-Me Illusion"
 subtitle: "Does the News Really Find Them?
-“News Finds Me” Perception and the Accuracy of News Consumption Estimates on TikTok"" "
+'News Finds Me' Perception and the Accuracy of News Consumption Estimates on TikTok"
 date: semester 2, academic year 2025/2026
 ---
 ###### 2026